giltayar/bilt/docs/research.md

 ## Possible names

-* bildit (the current name.
+* bilt (the current name.
 I feel like it's too obvious and boring.)
 * artifex (Latin for craftsman. works well with artifact)
 * craft
 * castor (scientific name of beaver, an animal that builds)
 * hardhat (synonym of construction worker)
 * bee (because she works hard.
 Will be difficult to google?)
-* bild (shorter bildit, which is the current name)
+* bild (shorter bilt, which is the current name)
 * beeld (compose bee and bild)
 * bilt (as in the past of bild. sounds nicer, maybe pronounce it "bild" to make it coller?)